oldstreetloft/Gli_Cloudflared/README.md

 This Bash script installs and configures the Cloudflare Tunnel client on an OpenWRT router.
 The script prompts the user for an IP address and a Cloudflare Access token, then it uses SSH to connect and perform the installation.

 ## Installation:
-Copy the following commands and run them on the host machine (laptop):
+Copy the following commands and run them on the local machine (laptop):
 ```
 curl -O https://raw.githubusercontent.com/oldstreetloft/install-cloudflared/main/setup.sh
 chmod +x setup.sh